Financial Aid at Luna Community College

 - Students and parents have the primary responsibility to pay for higher education expenses.

 - Financial assistance is considered a supplement to total family income.
 Students and parents (if applicable) should be prepared to make some financial sacrifices to pay for educational expenses.

-- A student who receives assistance from any student assistance program and subsequently withdraws from classes may have to repay part of the cash disbursed.
+- A student who receives assistance from any student assistance program and subsequently withdraws from classes may have to repay part of his/her award.
 All repayments must be made before any future assistance may be disbursed.
 Refer to the Return of Title IV Funds Policy available at the OSFA.

 - All financial assistance recipients must maintain satisfactory academic progress standards.
-Students should consider these standards when thinking about dropping a class or classes or completely withdrawing from the college.
+Students should consider these standards when thinking about dropping a class or classes or completely withdrawing from LCC.

 - Students must enroll for classes related to their program of study.
 Students enrolled in classes that deviate from their program of study, merely to fill a full-time schedule, will not receive assistance for those classes.

-Students pursuing a certificate or degree at Luna Community College and concurrently enrolled in courses at New Mexico Highlands University must apply for and receive student financial assistance through LCC.
-Federal regulations require that the institution granting the degree or certificate award the financial assistance.
-Any classes taken concurrently in a given semester at NMHU that are part of a student’s course of study will be considered as part of the total credit hours for the semester.
-However, in order for the OSFA at LCC to be aware that a student is concurrently enrolled at NMHU, the student must submit an LCC Consortium Agreement to the LCC OSFA each semester that classes are taken at NMHU.
+Students pursuing a certificate or degree at Luna Community College and are concurrently enrolled in courses at any other post-secondary institution must apply for and receive student financial assistance through LCC.
+Federal regulations require that the institution granting the degree or certificate must award the financial assistance.
+Any classes taken concurrently that are a part of a student’s course of study will be considered as part of the total credit hours for the semester.
+However, in order for the OSFA at LCC to be aware that a student is concurrently enrolled at any other post-secondary institution, the student must submit an LCC Consortium Agreement to the LCC OSFA each semester.
 Consortium agreements may be obtained from the LCC OSFA and must be submitted to the LCC OSFA within the first five (5) days of each semester or summer session.

 The credit hours outlined below will be used to calculate and award financial assistance for the academic year as well as the summer session.